 Tillar is a tiny city located in the state of Arkansas.
 With a population of 161 people and just one neighborhood, Tillar is the 305th largest community in Arkansas.

-When you are in Tillar, you'll notice that it is more blue-collar than most other communities in America.
-47.47% of Tillar’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Tillar is generally considered to be a blue-collar town.
+47.47% of the Tillar workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tillar is a city of professionals, construction workers and builders, and farmers, fishers, or foresters.
 There are especially a lot of people living in Tillar who work in farm management occupations (20.20%), teaching (19.19%), and management occupations (18.18%).

 Also of interest is that Tillar has more people living here who work in computers and math than 95% of the places in the US.

-Tillar’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Tillar’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Tillar is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Tillar who are college-educated is close to the national average for all communities of 21.84%: 18.57% of the adults in Tillar have a bachelor's degree or advanced degree.
+In terms of college education, Tillar is nearly on par with the US average for all cities of 21.84%: 18.57% of adults 25 and older in Tillar have a bachelor's degree or advanced degree.

 The per capita income in Tillar in 2022 was $29,129, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,516 for a family of four.
 However, Tillar contains both very wealthy and poor people as well.